-We stayed at the Westin Maui Resort and Spa in Kaanapali.
-Since this was the most relaxing part of our three-week Hawaii island hopping adventure, we chose the resort with the kids in mind.
+We stayed at the Westin Maui Resort And Spa in Kaanapali.
+Since this was the most relaxing part of our three-week Hawaii island hopping adventure, we chose this resort with the kids in mind.
 The Westin Maui Resort and Spa has the most spectacular pool, is located right on Kaanapali Beach and hosts one of the most popular Maui luau shows.
 It turned out to be a great choice for a first trip to Maui.

-When you’ve come this far in the article, then A: Kudos to you, you’ve earned yourself a treat and B: You’ll probably have a good idea on where to stay in Maui.
+When you’ve come this far in the article, then A: Kudos to you, you’ve earned yourself a treat and B: You’ll probably have a good idea on where to stay on Maui.
 If so, then we’d love to hear all about it.
-If not, then let us know what piece of the puzzle is still missing from this article so we can perfect our advice.
+If not, then let us know what piece of the puzzle is still missing from this article so we can perfect our Maui travel advice.
 Either way, the comment box is all yours.

 Disclosure: This article contains affiliate links.
 For more information, visit the Disclaimer page.